 Just Weeks After Prison Release, O.J.
-Simpson Is Thrown Out Of Las Vegas’ Cosmopolitan For Belligerence
+Simpson Allegedly Thrown Out Of Las Vegas’ Cosmopolitan For Belligerence

 — ESPN Radio 1440 (@espn1440) November 9, 2017

-After hearing the news, many people on Twitter posted comments about the star’s most recent drama, with some even calling out for all places in Las Vegas to ban O.J. from their establishments.
+After hearing the news, many people on Twitter posted comments about the star’s most recent drama, with some even calling for all places in Las Vegas to ban O.J. from their establishments.

 “Block him from all spots in Vegas, he’s not wanted here.”